innopolis-devops/labs/README.md

 Start the server with `gunicorn app:app -b 0.0.0.0:8000`

+### Unit tests

+To test you first need to install requirements for test environment `pip3 install -r requirements/test.txt`

+With `pytest` and other requirements installed you simply need to type `pytest` inside python project folder.

 ## Rust 🦀 memory-safe 🛡️ blazing fast 🚀 implementation

 Rust implementation together with corresponding `RUST.md` is located in `app_rust` folder.